mli668/policy-library-CIS-Policy-Set-for-AWS-Terraform/README.md

 We aim to validate the effectiveness of our policies by collecting diverse user feedback and understanding real-world use cases.
 This input will help refine our policies and enhance their overall impact.

+1. You can submit your feedback via a [public survey](https://docs.google.com/forms/d/e/1FAIpQLScswwLMaVaRuYRGJzDjNiycwM4BUa_gAIsAE_zOPdgyFeLXCA/viewform).

-1. If you have any issues or enhancement suggestions to the library, please create [a new GitHub issue](https://github.com/hashicorp/policy-library-CIS-Policy-Set-for-AWS-Terraform/issues/new).
+2. If you have any issues or enhancement suggestions to the library, please create [a new GitHub issue](https://github.com/hashicorp/policy-library-CIS-Policy-Set-for-AWS-Terraform/issues/new).

-2. Alternatively, we welcome any contributions that improve the impact of this library!
+3. Alternatively, we welcome any contributions that improve the impact of this library!
 To learn more about contributing and suggesting changes to this library, refer to the [contributing guide](https://github.com/hashicorp/policy-library-CIS-Policy-Set-for-AWS-Terraform/blob/main/CONTRIBUTING.md).

 ### Policies Included